signalfx/gdi-specification/docs/repository.md

 ## Required Configuration

 - MUST have a primary branch named `main`
-- MUST NOT allow pushing direct to `main`
+- MUST NOT allow anyone (including admnistrators) pushing directly to `main`
+- MUST require signed commits on `main`
+- MUST NOT grant `Write`, `Maintain`, `Admin` to anyone else than maintainers
 - MUST require at least one CODEOWNER to approve a PR prior to merge
 - MUST have dependabot properly configured

+## Releases

+- MUST have a signature or at least a checksums pushed to a file in the `main`

+## Developers

+- MUST use two-factor authentication using a security key or a TOTP mobile app
+- MUST use password protected SSH keys

 ## Collector